top of page

 Electronic Music Therapy at Project In

-Why I’m bringing EMT into the Project In catalog — and what we’re building next.
+Why I’m Bringing EMT into the Project In Catalog — and What We’re Building Next

-For some people that happens through words.
-For many others—especially when stress, trauma, or chronic tension is involved—words can be too slow, too intellectual, or simply not available in the moment.
-What is available is the body: breath, rhythm, sensation, impulse, sound.
+I’ve always been fascinated by the moment when something internal becomes workable.
+For some, this happens through words.
+For many others—especially when stress, trauma, or chronic tension is involved—words can feel too slow, too intellectual, or simply unavailable.
+What is available is the body: breath, rhythm, sensation, impulse, and sound.

-EMT is a trauma-informed therapeutic approach that uses electronic music tools—rhythm, repetition, sound design, music production, and DJ techniques—to support self-regulation, emotional processing, and wellbeing.
-It’s not “music as background.”
+That’s where Electronic Music Therapy (EMT) comes in.
+EMT is a trauma-informed therapeutic approach that utilizes electronic music tools—rhythm, repetition, sound design, music production, and DJ techniques—to support self-regulation, emotional processing, and well-being.
+It’s not just “music as background.”
 It’s music as a container: a space where the nervous system can settle, express, reorganize, and learn new patterns.
+And it’s becoming a new pillar inside Project In.

-A quick history: from Hip Hop Project In to Electronic Music Therapy
+A Quick History: From Hip Hop Project In to Electronic Music Therapy

 Project In began from a simple observation: when people create, they reconnect.